MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 During the export, a new access token will be requested for each object that must be added/updated/deleted.

-## Query filters
+## Configure Query filters

-Graph API endpoints offer an ability to limit amount of objects returned by GET queries by introducing *$filter* parameter.
+Graph API endpoints offer an ability to limit the number of objects returned by GET queries by introducing the *$filter* parameter.

 In order to enable the use of query filters to improve full import performance cycle, on the *Schema 1* page of connector properties, enable **Add objects filter** checkbox.